Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand civil claim trial procedures and the process of judgment, with emphasis on practical skills for client representation and evidential analysis.
-In your revision, ensure you are familiar with:
+For SQE2, you are required to understand civil claim trial procedures and the process of judgment, with emphasis on practical skills for client representation and evidential analysis, with a focus on the following syllabus points:

 Test Your Knowledge